Make an Appointment

 - Health Information Portability and Privacy Act

-The following are exclusions to confidentiality: 1) where disclosure is required by law (Disclosure may be required in the following circumstances; where there is a reasonable suspicion of child or elder abuse, where there is a reasonable suspicion that the client presents a danger of violence to others, or where the client could potentially harm himself/herself unless protective measures are taken; disclosure may be required pursuant to a legal proceeding), or 2) in the case of a disciplinary referral or inquiries, your right to strict confidentiality may be waived so that involved parties may freely discuss your situation and develop the best plan of action for you, or 3) information maybe shared with administrative and clinical supervisors for the purpose of maintaining quality services, as well as non-identifying information in group staffings for professional growth.
+The following are exclusions to confidentiality: 1) where disclosure is required by law (Disclosure may be required in the following circumstances; where there is a reasonable suspicion of child or elder abuse, where there is a reasonable suspicion that the client presents a danger of violence to others, or where the client could potentially harm himself/herself unless protective measures are taken; disclosure may be required pursuant to a legal proceeding), or 2) in the case of a disciplinary referral or inquiries, your right to strict confidentiality may be waived so that involved parties may consult with one another regarding specifically relevant aspects of your situation and develop the best plan of action for you, or 3) information may be shared with administrative and clinical supervisors for the purpose of maintaining quality services, as well as non-identifying information in group trainings for professional development.

 Providing a Referral

-If you feel that a student you know would benefit from counseling, it is usually best to express your care and concern for their well being by communicating directly with the student, recommending counseling, but allowing them to make his or her own decision.
-If immediate help is needed, offer to call the Counseling Center or the Resident Director on duty.
+If you feel that a student you know would benefit from counseling, it is usually best to express your care and concern for their well-being by communicating directly with the student, recommending counseling, but allowing them to make his or her own decision.
+If immediate help is needed, offer to call the Counseling Center at 530-226-4667 or the Resident Director on duty at 530-385-6110.